Share this post:

 On the other side, Alonissos and Zakynthos offer an insight into the Greek marine life.
 Alonissos is famous for the Marine Park which is home to monk seals and dolphins.
 Zakynthos, on the other hand, is famous for the population of Caretta Caretta turtles which can be observed there and are highly protected while they nest on the beach.

 Many more surprises await you in Greece.
 You can follow a lot of Greek NGOs that contribute to the rescue and conservation of wildlife and the natural environment.

 If you feel excited about what you have read, do not hesitate and plan your trip to some exotic wildlife destination in Greece now!
-There are many organized travel agencies that make those excursions possible and furthermore combine them with a lot of local sightseeing in the surrounding area.
+Many organized travel agencies make those excursions possible and furthermore combine them with a lot of local sightseeing in the surrounding area.